 We do not ordinarily recommend that international students pursue a degree that requires residential courses on the seminary campus.
 Exceptions to this rule may be made upon specific request from the applicant’s sponsoring denominational authorities.
 Such a request should include an explanation of why the student cannot, or is not being urged to, obtain equivalent training in his or her home country.

-International students accepted into our residential Master of Arts in Mission Discipleship or our residential Master of Divinity degree programs may receive a scholarship.
-The student is responsible for expenses to cover any remaining tuition, books, room and board, medical insurance, travel and other living expenses.
+Unfortunately, there are no university-provided scholarships for international students accepted into our residential Master of Arts in Mission Discipleship or our residential Master of Divinity degree programs may receive a scholarship.
+The student is responsible for tuition and the cost of books, room and board, medical insurance, travel and other living expenses.
 Students will need to show adequate proof of their ability to pay for these expenses prior to being awarded an I-20 from the United States Immigration and Naturalization Services.

 International students who have completed the Master of Divinity degree or its equivalent, have been engaged in full-time ministry for a minimum of three years, and are currently employed in a ministry setting are eligible to apply for admission to the Doctor of Ministry degree program.
 Institutional financial aid is not available for D.Min. students.
 See the section on Degree Programs for more information.

 Ordinarily, international applicants will be considered for admission only if they can present evidence of full endorsement of their plan of study by the church (denomination) from which they come.
 This endorsement shall be in the form of letters of recommendation from denominational leaders.
 Such letters must be originals (not copies), signed and dated by the person providing the recommendation.
 They should be submitted on the official letterhead of the person providing the recommendation.